 The School District of Hillsborough County, Memorial Middle School After School All Stars, and 21st CCLC program prides itself on providing the most comprehensive and structured afterschool and summer programming to all students enrolled at every site.
 While the program could identify many students that have demonstrated success in the 21st CCLC program, the Florida Department of Education asked for a 'Student snapshot' to be provided on a single student that the program leaders felt demonstrated success on one or more program objectives (e.g. Reading, Math, Science, Art, Health, etc.).
 This narrative is provided for the purpose of the FLDOE and does not suggest that this is the only student that demonstrated progress and success in the program.
 Rather this student snapshot provides a single example of an individual student.
-For the purpose of this snapshot, the student will be referred to as "Sam", a name chosen by Sam's teacher.
-The following snapshot was written and provided directly by the student's teacher, thus providing an unaltered and first-hand account of the impact of 21st CCLC.
+For the purpose of this snapshot, the student will be referred to as "Robert," a name chosen by Robert's teacher.